Klosmi/html-basics/CSS-BoxModel.md

 **Padding is the space between the actual content box and the border of an element.**

-In the Chrome Devtool this is the green color (when inspecting an element).
+In the Chrome Devtool this is the 🟢green color (when inspecting an element).

 Use it when you want to spacing things out.